How to Teach the Book

 Part III: Use one of the Movie Talks to further aid acquisition of some of the sets of words.

-Part IV: Read the story - Just hand it out and let the students read it.
-At this point, some people may be wondering - what should we do while they read- Summarize episodes?
+Part IV: Read the story At this point, some people may be wondering - what should we do while they read- Summarize episodes?
 Answer comprehension questions?
 My advice would be to just let them read the story.
 Having taught English for many years, I can tell you definitively that these kinds exercises tend to ruin a student's enjoyment of a book.
 Their main function is to provide oversight so that the students actually read the story rather than nap at their desks.
 In fact, my experience that even with such oversight, if the book truly stinks - they won't read it anyway.
-The whole point of this book was to create a text that students will WANT to read the story.
-Just let them read.
+I like to group the students into 3 and have them each pick a character to read.
+You can have them read the lines in Latin and then go back and read it again, saying their character's lines in English.
+Of course other group members can help if they get stuck.
+My 8th graders read the first story in 45 minutes.

 Part V: After the Story.
 Clarify, Create, Discuss, Retell, Act out - Once the story has been read, now is a great opportunity to do a number of post- reading activities to make sure that the Latin is acquired.
 Students may have some questions about life, love, death and curses as well.